 - From the Controls section of the View Scoped Requirement page, click the Create Control button.

-- In the Create Control window, add the following information:
+- On the Create Control for Requirement page, add the following information:

 - Name: Add a name that represents the purpose of the control.
 The name can be up to 255 characters, including spaces.

 - Control Description: Provide a detailed description of the control.
 The control description can be up to 10,000 characters, including spaces.

 - The description should include what the control is, how to review and assess the control, and what type of evidence is expected to satisfy the control.
 See our Glossary of Terms to learn more about control descriptions.